jacopoM28/Python_Scripts/TE_scripts/README.md

 **h.** When results of automatic curation are satisfactory (*e.g* similar to manual curation results), use the same parameters to automatically improve all consensus sequences not included in manual curation.
 **i.** Classify automatically refinied conensus using *e.g* RepeatClassifier from the RepeatMasker package.
-**l.** Combine manually and automatically curated libraries using Merge_TELibraries.py **f.** Classify still unknown sequences using both blastx on N longest insertions and similarity to known consensus (*e.g* previously classified; To Do)
+**l.** Combine manually and automatically curated libraries using Merge_TELibraries.py **f.** Classify still unknown sequences using both blastx on N longest insertions and similarity to known consensus (*e.g* previously classified; To Do).
 **g.** Remove redundancy following 80 - 80 rule.
 **h.** Compare the new annotations with the one obtained with the raw library.